 Massive open spaces for social distancing, drone deliveries, greenhouses and more – Take a look inside China’s COVID-proof city which is stylish and high-tech

 We are all accustomed to living in a pandemic-stricken world but will we ever be ready for it if it strikes again?
 God forbid that ever happens but Guallart Architects have already designed post-COVID housing for a new city in China clearly making the point that prevention is better than cure.
-This s ‘self-sufficient city’ will be built on the outskirts of Beijing in the form of apartment blocks which allow residents to live in style during lockdowns.
-Not just residences, the four-block structure will include everything from offices, swimming pools, shops, food markets, kindergarten, administrative centers, and a fire station so no one feels the need to leave for anything.
+This is a ‘self-sufficient city’ will be built on the outskirts of Beijing in the form of apartment blocks that allow residents to live in style during lockdowns.
+Not just residences, the four-block structure will include everything from offices, swimming pools, shops, food markets, a kindergarten, administrative centers, and a fire station so no one feels the need to leave for anything.
 Keeping the self-sufficient angle in mind, each building will be covered by greenhouses that will allow for the daily harvest of produce, enclosed beneath sloping roofs that collect solar energy.
-Let’s explore the project that won the residential and community category in a competition to design new urban typologies for Xiong’an New Area run by the local government.
+Let’s explore the project that won the residential and community category in a competition to design new urban typologies for Xiong’an New Area, which was run by the local government.

 China’s COVID-proof, smart city called Xiong’an is four Chinese style housing towers combined with a courtyard-style city square interspersed with greenhouses.
 It is built on the outskirts of Beijing.